Ballet Virginia International Company dancers are proud Performing Members of the Southeastern Regional Ballet

 Ballet Virginia Company dancers are proud Performing Members of the South Eastern Regional Ballet Association, Regional Dance America.

 The Southeast Regional Ballet Association (SERBA) is one of five regional organizations of Regional Dance America (RDA).
 SERBA and RDA promote the artistic development of dance companies throughout the United States, as well as define and maintain artistic standards

 of quality.
 Classical ballet is joined by more contemporary neoclassical and contemporary pieces to present an exciting representation of the current dance world.
 SERBA member companies meet annually for four days of classes, lectures, seminars and social events.
 Classes are taught by some of the most acclaimed instructors from major companies across the country.
 Evening performances showcase member companies and demonstrate the growth they have achieved throughout the year.

 In the summer of 1955, Dorothy Alexander, founder and artistic director of the Atlanta Civic Ballet (now the Atlanta Ballet), was lunching in New York City with Anatole Chujoy, the eminent dance critic, editor, and publisher of Dance News.
 Chujoy had recently attended a festival of regional dance companies in Canada and suggested to Alexander that something similar could and should take place in the United States.

-BVI is proud to be attending the Southeastern Regional Ballet Festival 2018 in Montgomery, Alabama.
+BVI is proud to be attending the Southeastern Regional Ballet Festival 2019 in Athens, Georgia.